effektz/paranoid42/README.md

 # will set destroyed_at time
 c.destroy

-# will restore object and all it's associations
+# will recover object and all it's associations
-c.restore
+c.recover

-# will restore only this object without it's associations
+# will recover only this object without it's associations
-c.restore(associations: false)
+c.recover(associations: false)

 # will destroy object for real
 c.destroy(force: true)